 Bruening, J.E., Fuller, R.D., Percy, V.E.
 (2013).
 A Multilevel Analysis of the Lifespan of the Campus-Community Partnership: From Initiation to Restructuring.
-Paper accepted for presentation to the North American Society for Sport Management Conference, Austin, TX.
+Paper presented at the North American Society for Sport Management Conference, Austin, TX.
 May 2013.

 Fuller, R.D.
 (2012).
 A tipping point?
 The impact of stereotypes and racial discrimination on the academic outcomes of African American male college athletes.
 Paper presented the CSRI Scholarly Conference on College Sport, Chapel Hill, NC.
 April 2012.